-You've booked a lovely long week in the Lake District, the sun's shining, and you want to get out and about on two wheels instead of four!
+You've just arrived at your holiday cottage in the Lake District, the sun is shining overhead, and you want to get out and about on two wheels instead of four.
 But where should you go?
-Here we've put together some fantastic cycling route suggestions with a mixture of trails to suit everyone, from leisurely family days out to adrenaline-charged scenic challenges!

-Please note that the following descriptions are summaries only and that you should always get hold of a full route description and map before setting off.
-Check that your bike is suitable for the terrain, take all necessary equipment and food and water, and always wear a helmet!
-Also remember to let walkers and horse riders know you're approaching and pass them with care, to ensure that everyone has a lovely time exploring the Lakes!
+Before you go: Ensure your bike is suitable for the terrain and that you have a map of the route, food and water, and always wear a helmet.
+Always let walkers and horse riders know that you're approaching, and pass with care.
+These tips ensure everyone has a lovely time exploring the Lakes.

 Take a look at our cottages in and around Windermere.

-Grizedale is the perfect traffic-free environment for young cyclists, with its gentle Goosey Foot Tarn Trail (2 miles) and family-friendly Mushroom Cycle Trail - look out for the wooden mushrooms through the forest!
-There are also a number of graded orienteering trails, as well as longer routes for more experienced riders (one passing the famous forest sculptures!).
-Adrenaline junkies will love the North Face Mountain Bike Trail and severe Black trail known as 'The Black'!
-There really is something for everyone here, and if you don't have bikes with you, you can hire them from Grizedale Mountain Bikes.
+There are also a number of graded orienteering trails, as well as longer routes for more experienced riders (one passing the famous forest sculptures).
+Adrenaline junkies will love the North Face Mountain Bike Trail and severe black trail known simply as 'The Black'.
+There really is something for everyone here, and if you don't have your own bikes with you, you can hire them from Grizedale Mountain Bikes.

-Take a look at our cottages in the South East Lake District.
+Take a look at our cottages in Hawkshead and Grizedale.

 View our cottages in and around Coniston.